 Serve immediately.
 Can be left covered at room temperature for up to 2 days

-In conjunction with hosting Asian Food Fest #1 – Japan, I’m having a cookbook giveaway for participants to the event.
-For both bloggers and non-blogging participants, this is for NEW entries on Japanese cuisine made to the event this month, submitted either through to our Facebook Page or email.
+I am suiting this entry in conjunction with hosting Asian Food Fest #1 – Japan, For both bloggers and non-blogging participants, this is for NEW entries on Japanese cuisine made to the event this month, submitted either through to our Facebook Page or email.
 Details on the even can be found here.